What Does it Take to Be a Taxi Driver or Chauffeur?

-Example of Taxi Driver or Chauffeur Job Drive automobiles, vans, or limousines to transport passengers.
+Taxi Driver or Chauffeur Example Drive automobiles, vans, or limousines to transport passengers.
 May occasionally carry cargo.
 Includes hearse drivers.

-Life As a Taxi Driver or Chauffeur: What Do They Do?
+Daily Life Of a Taxi Driver or Chauffeur

 - Communicate with dispatchers by radio, telephone, or computer to exchange information and receive requests for passenger service.

-Taxi Drivers and Chauffeurs state the following job skills are important in their day-to-day work.
+When polled, Taxi Drivers and Chauffeurs say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.